timp33/CourseProject/README.md

 3) Detailed Instructions on how to install and run software

 Files needed to run application.
+Download the contents of the repository and navigate to this directory on your computer.
 This application is contained within a single python file titled Main.py.
 In addition to this python file you'll also need the json file located at data/nfl.json.
 Please verify that your directory contains both the Main.py application file and the data/nfl.json json file.

 Setting up your environment.
 In order to download the necessary python modules to run this application you'll need to run the following set of commands.